ricky-boebel/yup-capstone/README.md

     * dwech mindset
         * duckworth grit scale
             * Measure of percervience / growth mindset

 * Random effects models
     * Allows a relaxtion of assuptions -> that all observations are independent
     * The error between each subject is incorporated into the error term.
     * Used when the subjects we have aren't neccesarily who we are interested in just a random sapling from a population.
     * Cross between bayesian and frequentist
+    * Fixed effect is from the dependent variable of interest

+    * Random effect is the effect that you're are uninterested in but want to account for.